amaembo/streamex/wiki/MIGRATION.md

 This document describes StreamEx changes which may break the backwards compatibility.
 For full list of changes see [CHANGES.md](CHANGES.md).

+### 0.9.0
+Issue#282: JSpecify nullity annotations were added.
+This may break the source compatibility if the library was used from Kotlin code with incompatible types.
+Also, this may issue new static analyzer warnings.
+For example, it may cause build failure if NullAway is used as a part of the build pipeline.

+Issue#283: Redundant type arguments were removed from single-argument `IntStreamEx.ofIndices` overloads.
+This may cause warnings or errors if they were explicitly specified.
+To fix this, just remove them from the code.

 ### 0.8.0
 Issue#244: To align with Java 16 `Stream.toList` specification, we no more guarantee that the results of `AbstractStreamEx.toList` and `AbstractStreamEx.toSet` are mutable.
 They are still mutable by default